SeldonIO/seldonio.github.com/pluggable-prediction-algorithms.md

 ###  External Python Prediction Server using Vowpal Wabbit<a name="prediction-python-vw"></a>

 We provide an example interface to the popular online machine learning tool [Vowpal Wabbit](https://github.com/JohnLangford/vowpal_wabbit/wiki) to serve predictions.
-We create a very simple model from the [Iris dataset](https://archive.ics.uci.edu/ml/datasets/Iris) and get vw to serve this using its daemon functionality.
-We extend the python template for the Seldon micro-service prediction API to connect to the vw daemon to get recommendations.
+We create a very simple model from the [Iris dataset](https://archive.ics.uci.edu/ml/datasets/Iris) and get VW to serve this using its daemon functionality.
+We extend the python template for the Seldon micro-service prediction API to connect to the VW daemon to get recommendations.